 [0.7, 0.2, 0.1] but you predicted during the first try [0.3, 0.3, 0.4], during the second try [0.6, 0.2, 0.2] .
 You can expect the cross entropy loss of the first try , which is totally inaccurate, almost like a random guess to have higher loss than the second scenario where you aren’t too far off from the expected.
 Read our full Cross Entropy Loss tutorial here.

 Deep Dive Softmax

 For Softmax deep dive read our article Softmax Beyond the Basics.
+Did you know that Logistic Classification using a special case of Softmax?
+Sigmoid is special case of Softmax with exactly two class candidates (1,0) as oppose to more than two classes such as cats, dogs, humans.
 There you can also find explanation that Softmax and Sigmoid are equivalent for binary classification.
 Different flavors and implementations of Softmax in Tensorflow and Pytorch.
 Coming soon in Softmax Beyond the Basics: How to graph Softmax function?
 Is there a more efficient way to calculate Softmax for big datasets?
 Stay tuned.
 Get alerts firstname.lastname@example.org

 Softmax Formula in Pytorch

 return torch.exp(x)/torch.sum(torch.exp(x), dim=1).view(-1,1)